ADVANTECH-Corp/EdgeAISuiteExtensions/README.md

 ## How the Extensions Work

 Here ADVANTECH provides various edge inferences in quick experiencing manners.
 Each sample/instance is encapsulated into a single *.zip file composed of IR model, inference engine app, a sample file as inference and a batch file.
 Each instance is executable through clicking the batch file without any coding effort.
 In addition, please remember to install Edge AI Suite in advance to launch each instance successfully.
+More precisely, all samples need to run the environment installed with Edge AI Suite V1.2.2 based on OpenVINO 2021.1.

-## Object Detection Models
+## Object Detection Inferences

 Several detection models can be used to detect a set of the most popular objects - for example, faces, people, vehicles.
 Most of the networks are SSD-based and provide reasonable accuracy/performance trade-offs.
 Networks that detect the same types of objects (for example, face-detection-adas-0001 and face-detection-retail-0004) provide a choice for higher accuracy/wider applicability at the cost of slower performance, so you can expect a "bigger" network to detect objects of the same type better.
 In addition, some specific recognition networks/models have also been integrated into inference pipeline after a respective detector (for example, Age/Gender recognition after Face Detection).